Skip to content

 High Marginal Profit: The total crop production in extensive farming is larger than small farm productions.
 Since the production cost is lower, the marginal profit gets higher.
 That is why, the farmers manage to get higher profits.

-The Challenges & Fluctuations of Extensive Farming:
+The Disadvantages of Extensive Farming:

 Lower Crop Yielding: The crop production per hectare of farmland is quite lower than intensive farming techniques.